 Over the last three decades, there has been unprecedented progress in the study of the brain.
 State-of-the-art brain imaging has allowed a first-time glimpse into the structure, functioning, and connectivity of the human and animal brain in both healthy and disease states—findings of broad relevance across medical research and clinical programs.

-The Translational and Molecular Imaging Institute (TMII) and The Friedman Brain Institute are working to accelerate use of these cutting-edge imaging tools to further research into the workings of the brain.
+The BioMedical Engineering and Imaging Institute and The Friedman Brain Institute are working to accelerate use of these cutting-edge imaging tools to further research into the workings of the brain.
 One of these tools, the Advanced Neuroimaging Research Program (ANRP) Program focuses on development of novel imaging technologies and their application to diagnosis, treatment and surgical planning for a wide range of diseases, including epilepsy, brain tumors, psychiatric illnesses, multiple sclerosis and spinal cord injury.
 Current areas of research and clinical focus include: